|Article by Nunzio Fartalone (Nunzio390)|

 An IFrame (Inline Frame) is an HTML element which makes it possible to embed another HTML document inside the main document.
 In essence, it's a floating frame inserted within a web page which is not bound to the side of a browser window.

-This article demonstrates how you can use an IFrame to target a separate page that utilizes Windows Media Player object and embed controls (for cross-browser capability) to play a video file, and still allow the main page that contains the IFrame to conform to HTML 4.01 specs when validating the page through the W3C Markup Validator.
-This is the method I use to "placate" the W3C consortium geeks who claim that the embed tag is not "proper" HTML.
-The W3C consortium guys/gals may not like the use of "embedding", but I can assure you that IE, Opera, and Netscape/Mozilla browsers don't mind it at all and display the movie just fine.
+This article demonstrates how you can use an IFrame to target a separate page that utilizes HTML5 video encoding to play a video file, and still allow the main page that contains the IFrame to conform to HTML 4.01 specs when validating the page through the W3C Markup Validator.

 IFrame Video Example:

-After you start the video above, you will see media player controls that "appear" to be embedded directly on this page, but in reality what you are seeing is an IFrame targeting a completely separate page that actually contains the object/embed code for the media player.
+After you start the video above, the video will "appear" to be playing directly on this page, but in reality what you are seeing is an IFrame targeting a completely separate page that actually contains the HTML5 video encoding.
 Why did I do it that way?
 Well that's part of the beauty of IFrames.
-There is NO way in hell that this page would ever get through the W3C Markup Validator if it detected the media player coding on this page.
+There is NO way in hell that this page would ever get through the W3C Markup Validator if it detected the "extended" HTML5 coding I use if included it directly on this page.
 So, in order to have this page pass as valid HTML 4.01, I use the IFrame where the "bad" code (according to the W3C consortium geeks) cannot be parsed/picked up on this page.
 Using an IFrame in this way allows this page to indeed validate as valid HTML 4.01.

 |In the separate page targeted in the IFrame that plays the video file, it is very important to have margins and padding set to ZERO at that targeted page.
 If not, placement within the IFrame gets all messed up.|